laravel/forge-docs/1.0/servers/types.md

 A MeiliSearch server will only display and manage one [Site](/1.0/sites/the-basics.html).
 You cannot create or delete other sites on this server.
 When connecting to the MeiliSearch server from a web or application server, you should connect to it via its private IP address.

-When you install MeiliSearch on a Custom VPS, please make sure that Forge knows about the server's private IP address; otherwise Forge will configure MeiliSearch to listen on all existing IP addresses (using `0.0.0.0`) on the server.
+When you install MeiliSearch on a Custom VPS, you should always provide the server's private IP address during the initial provisioning process; otherwise, Forge will configure MeiliSearch to listen on all existing IP addresses (using `0.0.0.0`) on the server.

 ### Load Balancers